 PwC has received the Seven Seals Award and the Above and Beyond Award from the Employer Support of the Guard & Reserve (ESGR), and we've been recognized as one of the Top 100 Military Friendly Employers for the last four years by G.I.
 Jobs Magazine.

-We believe that a strong supplier diversity program is a key element to a successful diversity program.
-At PwC, we support organizations and programs that certify, train, and develop diverse suppliers.
+We support organizations and programs that certify, train, and develop diverse suppliers.
 We know that our diversity efforts have a positive economic impact on the communities where we do business.
-Our goal is to partner with diverse companies that can provide innovative and competitive solutions to our supply chain, thereby offering competitive products and services to the firm, as well as those that are complementary to the services we provide our clients.
-PwC partners with business enterprises that are qualified and certified as minority-owned (MBE); women-owned (WBE); disability-owned (DBE); veteran-owned (VBE); service-disabled veteran-owned; and/or, lesbian/gay/bisexual/transgender-owned (LGBTBE).
-If you are interested in partnering with PwC, tell us about yourself by sending information about your company to email@example.com.
+Our goal is to work with diverse companies that can provide innovative and competitive solutions to our supply chain, thereby offering competitive products and services to the firm, as well as those that are complementary to the services we provide our clients.